 A project request comes to the manager, who assigns an instructional designer.
 From there, it’s very similar to what Joanie said.
 I work with the subject matter expert and follow ADDIE.

-But, what led me to the Instructional Design and Tech Accelerator class was that I didn’t really know the adult learning theories.
+But, what led me to the Instructional Design and Tech Accelerator system was that I didn’t really know the adult learning theories.
 So, once I struck out on my own, I wanted to fill any gaps in my knowledge.

-The Accelerator class helped me to cement what I already knew and fill in those gaps.
+The Accelerator system helped me to cement what I already knew and fill in those gaps.
 In the corporate world, storyboarding may look different.
 Because everything is so fast-paced, maybe the storyboard isn’t a PowerPoint or a Word document.
 Perhaps it’s a mock-up of what the course could look like.
 Once it’s been determined (through working with SMEs) that we would build an eLearning course in Rise, for example, I would just start designing it instead of having a Storyboard.
 At the insurance company, we didn’t have the time to look at a storyboard.

 My number one takeaway from a corporate instructional design career is that you’re never looking at someone’s resume and see ‘subject matter expert’ listed.
 It’s not their regular role.
 The SME has probably been voluntold.
 A huge takeaway from the corporate world is that the instructional designer has to sit down with the SME and walk them through project expectations.